kunalrye/financialsummary/README.md

 # Installation
 ## To download dependecies:
-* Install the pipenv package via `pipenv install`
+* Install required packages through the requirements.txt file
-* Run `pipenv install` while in your repo directory to automatically install all project dependencies
+* Run `pip install -r requirements.txt` while in your repo directory to automatically install all project dependencies

 ## BERT Usage:
 Much of the initial code to run bert was taken from the following link.